Protected Learning Time Weds 13 November 2019

-The practice will be closed and reopen on Tuesday 17 September.
+The practice will be closed on Wednesday 13 November and re-open as normal on Thursday 14th November.
 If you need medical attention please phone NHS 24 on 111.

 NEW TELEPHONE NO

 With effect from 11 September 2019 our new telephone no will be:

 During weekdays if you need emergency dental treatment and if you cannot be seen at your own dental surgery, you should attend the Edinburgh Dental Institute in Chalmers street.
 You will be assessed on arrival.

 In the evenings and at weekends, Lothian Dental Advice line is operational to offer advice or to arrange for you to receive urgent dental care.
 A dental nurse adviser will take your call and assess the urgency of your symptoms.
 Lothian Dental Advice Line: Tel 0131 536 4800.